FAQs

 What is DID exactly?

-It’s an amazing survival mechanism, and many people with DID have very normal (even highly successful!) lives because their mind shielded them from the brunt of what they experienced.
-Many people are even unaware they have this condition, because their “system” (all of the various self-states as a collective) works together so seamlessly, which hides any sign of disorder.
+It’s an amazing survival mechanism, and many people with DID have very normal (even highly successful) lives because their mind shielded major parts of them from the brunt of what they experienced.
+Many people are even unaware they have this condition or that they have trauma at all, because their “system” (all of the various self-states as a collective) works together so seamlessly to hide any sign of disorder.

 But this “dividing and conquering” of self can have downsides.
-It can result in memory loss, emotional amnesia, dysregulation, difficulties in attachments and relationships, and a variety of PTSD symptoms, depending on the person and the nature of their trauma.
-The disparate parts of self may have utterly different perspectives on reality from one another, be completely disconnected from their body and life, or even have no idea who they are at all.
+It can result in memory loss, emotional amnesia, emotional dysregulation, difficulties in attachments and relationships, and a variety of PTSD symptoms, depending on the person and the nature of their trauma.
+The disparate parts of self may have utterly different perspectives on reality from one another, be completely disconnected from their body and life, or even have no idea who they really are.

 Healing for all of these dissociated parts requires: